 Profilerr

 The new iteration of the popular shooter brought, however, not only a positive visual upgrade to the maps but also cut some of those notable reminders.
-It means that not all legendary Pro-player graffiti on CS2 maps can still be seen, so let’s rewind all the significant moments that deserved Valve’s special attention in the past.
+It means that not all CS:GO graffiti can still be seen, so let’s rewind all the significant moments that deserved Valve’s special attention in the past.

 olofmeister — Molotov Defuse (Burning Defender)

-However, the Swede Olof 'olofmeister' Kajbjer decided to make things quickly, and after killing the player near the Monster, he jumped into the bomb site.
+However, the Swede Olof 'olofmeister' Kajbjer decided to grab a victory no matter what, and after killing the player near the Monster, he jumped into the bomb site.
 Without losing any milliseconds, he stuck to the bomb defuse and didn’t stop even after getting the Molotov right below him.
 Although there was no need to make such a risky decision in the 4 vs. 1 favorable situation, olofmeister decided to finish his defusing job and made it milliseconds before he was burned.

-Fnatic won the map and series but lost to a phenomenal NiP in the final of the third CS:GO Major, but that moment deserved wide attention and appreciation for such a risk.
+Fnatic won the map and series but lost to a phenomenal NiP in the final of the third CS:GO Major.
+However, that moment deserved wide attention and appreciation for such a risk.
 Valve decided to add the responsive image on the B bombsite on Overpass.
-What’s more, it is only one of a few graffiti on maps in CS2 that was saved after the transition from CS:GO.
+What’s more, olofmeister graffiti is only one of a few graffiti that was saved after the transition from CS:GO.

 olofmeister — Infamous Boost (olofboost)